Rlongares/TFM-API/README.md

 In case we have security activated we will need a user with the adecuate permissions which will be defined in the next two constants.

-This is the code where the authentication occurs.
+This is the code where the authentication occurs, which as previously explained it is only used in case security is activated.

     graphDBEndpoint.login(GRAPHDB_USERNAME,GRAPHDB_PASSWORD)
     .then((result) => {